Hiya! Today I will be reviewing the contemporary fantasy YA novel; A Song Below Water By Bethany C Morrow. Enjoy!

 Let’s talk about the plot!
 The original premise sounded so incredibly bone rattling and revolutionary!
 The execution however, let me down.
 The whole story was very confusing, and many of the magical creatures weren’t explained beforehand.
 As someone who doesn’t know much about magical realism and fantasy, I was extremely confused.
 I also longed for more social commentary.
 I felt like there was barely any, which is such a shame as it could have made this book 10 times more enjoyable.

 Fortunately though, I liked the main characters.
 Effy and Tavia had the best relationship!
 It was just the sweetest.
 I absolutely loved the talk about black hair!
 I actually learnt quite a bit about black hair through A Song Below Water.
 Wallace was another great character.
 He was kind, charismatic, and charming.
-At times I felt as though Effy was cold towards Wallace for absoltely no reason whatsoever.
+At times I felt as though Effy was cold towards Wallace for absolutely no reason whatsoever.
 For example, he’d try to help her, and she’d snap at him.
-The flexuation from f I-love-Wallace to I-hate-Wallace was a bit off, and didn’t transition smoothly.
+The fluctuation from I-love-Wallace to I-hate-Wallace was a bit off, and didn’t transition smoothly.

 “We should all speak like sirens.
 Use our voices to make a difference, because all of them matter.”